Meyer, Suozzi’s Group of Private Judges

-Legitimate disputes should be resolved in a entirely fair and objective manner based upon the merits, equity and what is just and right.
+Legitimate disputes should be resolved in an entirely fair and objective manner based upon the merits, equity and what is just and right.
 Every party deserves to get a fair shake in presenting its position and an opportunity to be heard and carefully understood.
 Reasonable minds could differ on any given issue, but the process must be fair and even-handed for all.

 Kevin Schlosser Authors, “The Use of Private Judges: New World, New Wave?” for the New York Law Journal.

-Kevin Schlosser Authors,“Renewed Allure In Hiring ‘Private Judges’ Under the CPLR” for The Suffolk Lawyer
+Kevin Schlosser Authors, “Renewed Allure In Hiring ‘Private Judges’ Under the CPLR” for The Suffolk Lawyer.

 A. Thomas Levin